RedisLabs/redislabs-docs/content/rs/security/admin-console-security/user-security.md

 categories: ["RS"]
 aliases: ["/rs/administering/designing-production/security/login-lockout"]
 ---
 You can configure users and roles for the admin console.
-This section details how you can set users and roles, configure external identity providers for authentication, and set up user account security within Redis Enterprise.<!--more-->
+This section details how you can set users and roles, configure external identity providers for authentication, and set up user account security within Redis Enterprise Software.<!--more-->

-## Role-Based Access Control
+## Role-based access control

-Redis Enterprise includes five pre-built roles to help users who need limited access to the admin console.
+Redis Enterprise Software includes five pre-built roles to help users who need limited access to the admin console.

 1. **DB Viewer** - Read any settings for databases
 1. **DB Member** - Administer databases